gregorwolf/SAP-NPM-API-collection/apis/generator-fiori-freestyle/README.md

 #### 3. Select relevant entities

-Once the data source has been supplied, the **SAP Fiori elements application generator** will present a list of entities from the OData service to choose.
+Once the data source has been supplied, the **SAP Fiori freestyle SAPUI5 application generator** will present a list of entities from the OData service to choose.

 - **For List Report Object Page And Worklist Template:**